stride3d/stride-docs/en/manual/scenes/entities/transform/matrixes.md

 var down = Entity.Transform.WorldMatrix.Down;
 ```

-This is most commonly used with [physics queries](../../../physics/physics-queries/index.md) (e.g. checking if an enemy was hit in the direction the player is looking).
+This is most commonly used with movement (making the player walk forwards) or with [physics queries](../../../physics/physics-queries/index.md) (e.g. checking if an enemy was hit in the direction the player is looking).

 ## Decomposing

-In order to retrieve quaternion rotation or euler angles from a matrix, it has to be **decomposed**.
+In order to retrieve yaw, pitch and roll or euler angles from a matrix, it has to be **decomposed**.

 ```csharp
 Entity.Transform.UpdateWorldMatrix();